sourceplusplus/interface-jetbrains/README.md

 ## Introduction

 Source++ is an open-source automated programming assistant with runtime-aware and context-aware functionality.
 Source++ is an observant-only programming assistant and aims to bridge application performance management (APM) solutions with the software developer's integrated development environment (IDE), enabling tighter feedback loops.

-Source++ will not write source code for you.
 Source++ can be used to help debug and prevent runtime issues by providing contextualized behavior about your source code throughout development.
 Future versions of Source++ aspire to provide additional AI-based pair programming features.

 ### Why?